olimorris/neotest-rspec/README.md

 })
 ```

-Alternatively, you can accomplish this using a shell script as your Rspec command.
+Alternatively, you can accomplish this using a shell script as your RSpec command.
 See [this comment](https://github.com/nvim-neotest/neotest/issues/89#issuecomment-1338141432) for an example.

 ## :rocket: Usage